You can use the local command-line interface (CLI) to order agents and Workload Security

 Activate an agent

-To activate an agent from the command line, you need to know the tenant ID and
+To activate an agent from the command line, you need to know the tenant ID and password.

 Procedure

-- Select your platform.
+- Select your platform:

 - Select Activate Agent automatically after installation.